emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * Content creator career
     * 30 days: Pick a niche, research platforms, and study competitors.
     * 60 days: Create and post first 3–5 content pieces, test formats.
-    * 90 days: Evaluate engagement data, refine approach, and set posting schedule.
+    * 90 days: Evaluate engagement data, refine approach, and set posting schedule.<br><br>

 **13) Tools from the course (how to use them here): Which foresight tools should I use to analyze, test, and decide between these futures?**<br>